-(a) Excess costs associated with special education students.
-Excess costs are defined when districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year; and the department of elementary and secondary education shall also collect data on those educational costs that exceed the state-approved threshold based on an amount above two (2), three programs and career pathways in critical and emerging industries and to help offset the higher-

-(3), and four (4) times the core-foundation amount;
+6 (a) Excess costs associated with special education students.
+Excess costs are defined when 7 an individual special education student's cost shall be deemed to be "extraordinary."
+Extraordinary 8 costs are those educational costs that exceed the state-approved threshold based on an amount 9 above five times the core foundation amount (total of core-instruction amount plus student success 10 amount).
+The department of elementary and secondary education ("the department") shall prorate 11 the funds available for distribution among those eligible school districts if the total approved costs 12 for which school districts are seeking reimbursement exceed the amount of funding appropriated in any fiscal year; and the department of elementary and secondary education shall also collect data 13 14 on those educational costs that exceed the state-approved threshold based on an amount above two 15 (2), three (3), and four (4) times the core-foundation amount;

-(b) Career and technical education costs to help meet initial investment requirements needed to transform existing, or create new, comprehensive, career and technical education
+(b) Career and technical education costs to help meet initial investment requirements needed to transform existing, or create new, comprehensive, career and technical education programs and career pathways in critical and emerging industries and to help offset the higher-